troh/SudoSolve/README.md

 SudoSolve
 =========

-A solver for sudoku puzzles implemented in Java.
+A solver for Sudoku puzzles, implemented in Java.

-The algorithm is modelled on the Peter Norvig's approach.
+The algorithm is modelled on Peter Norvig's approach.

-It is implemented in Python here: http://norvig.com/sudopy.shtml
+See Norvig's Python code here: http://norvig.com/sudopy.shtml